The name of this organization is the Historical Society of Battle Creek, hereinafter referred to as HSBC, doing business as Heritage Battle Creek.

 Section 1: Personnel

-The officers of Historical Society of Battle Creek shall be a President, Vice-President, Secretary and Treasurer, all of whom shall be elected by the membership.
+The officers of HSBC shall be a President, Vice-President, Correspoonding Secretary, Recording Secretary and Treasurer, all of whom shall be elected by the membership at the annual meeting.

 Section 2: Nomination